distribution/distribution/docs/insecure.md

 ---

-While it's highly recommended to secure your registry using a TLS certificate issued by a known CA, you may alternatively decide to use self-signed certificates, or even use your registry over plain http.
+While it's highly recommended to secure your registry using a TLS certificate issued by a known CA, you can choose to use self-signed certificates, or use your registry over an unencrypted HTTP connection.
+Either of these choices involves security trade-offs and additional configuration steps.

-You have to understand the downsides in doing so, and the extra burden in configuration.

 ## Deploying a plain HTTP registry